In the age of social distancing, the LA Rams turn to Snap and Madden to unveil new uniforms – TechCrunch

 “We saw this incredible connection in how AR could engage,” said Snap senior director of global creative strategy, Jeff Miller.
 “Snap is a platform that is built for connecting with close friends and family.
 Sports passion is expressed through those kinds of connections.”

-Snap, in some senses, is uniquely positioned to amplify the fan experience in a socially distanced sporting world. “[The technology] gives us an ability to create amazing experiences that can replace a physical activation, enhance it, or give alternatives in a sport-from-home environment.”
+Snap, in some senses, is uniquely positioned to amplify the fan experience in a socially distanced sporting world. “[The technology] gives us an ability to create amazing experiences that can replace a physical activation, enhance it or give alternatives in a sport-from-home environment.”